 Patterson is a former newspaper reporter including serving as a Washington correspondent for the Kansas City Star, and former communications director for the American Public Welfare Association.
 She holds a bachelor’s degree in journalism from Northwestern University and a master’s in English from Georgetown University.

-Ingrid is responsible for conducting Generally Accepted Government Auditing Standards (GAGAS) audits of high-impact, high-value District government programs and often serves as auditor-in-charge, leading a team of her colleagues.
+Ingrid is currently an Audit Supervisor.
+She is responsible for supervising teams of her colleagues who conduct Generally Accepted Government Auditing Standards (GAGAS) audits of high-impact, high-value District government programs.

 Before joining ODCA in 2010, Ingrid was an investigator at the Project on Government Oversight, where she conducted investigations into fraud, waste, and abuse within the U.S. Department of Energy, evaluated the open government plans of federal agencies, and coordinated oversight training for congressional staff at the U.S. Capitol.